Fox News Poll: High concern over what schools are teaching

 This comes in the wake of the National School Boards Association (NSBA) asking the U.S. Justice Department and President Biden to investigate threats of violence from parents who are upset about school curriculum, saying these threats may amount to domestic terrorism.
 The September 30 letter stated, "America’s public schools and its education leaders are under an immediate threat.
 The [NSBA] respectfully asks for federal law enforcement and other assistance to deal with the growing number of threats of violence and acts of intimidation occurring across the nation."

-Fifty-three percent think school boards truly need extra protection from real threats, while 40 percent believe school boards are trying to stop parents from opposing their policies by asking the federal government for help.
+Fifty-three percent think school boards truly need extra protection from real threats, while 40% believe school boards are trying to stop parents from opposing their policies by asking the federal government for help.

 CLICK HERE TO READ THE FULL POLL RESULTS

-Democrats (77 percent) are much more likely than Republicans (36 percent) and independents (43 percent) to believe school boards need protection.
+Democrats (77%) are much more likely than Republicans (36%) and independents (43%) to believe school boards need protection.

 CLICK HERE TO GET THE FOX NEWS APP

-More parents believe school boards need security (63 percent) than say the boards are trying to stop parents from going against them (34 percent).
+More parents believe school boards need security (63%) than say the boards are trying to stop parents from going against them (34%).

 Conducted October 16-19, 2021 under the joint direction of Beacon Research (D) and Shaw & Company Research (R), this Fox News Poll includes interviews with 1,003 registered voters nationwide who were randomly selected from a national voter file and spoke with live interviewers on both landlines and cellphones.
 The total sample has a margin of sampling error of plus or minus three percentage points.